This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your baby's umbilical cord stump dries and falls off in about 7 to 21 days, leaving a belly button.
 If your baby's stump gets dirty from urine or bowel movement, wash it off right away with water.
 Gently pat the stump dry.
 This will help prevent infection around your baby's cord stump.
 Fold the front of the diaper down below the cord stump to let it air dry.
 Do not cover or pull at the cord stump.

 How do I care for my baby's circumcision?

-Your baby's penis may have a plastic ring that will come off within 8 days.
+Your baby boy's penis may have a plastic ring that will come off within 8 days.
 His penis may be covered with gauze and petroleum jelly.
 Keep your baby's penis as clean as possible.
 Clean it with warm water only.
 Gently blot or squeeze the water from a wet cloth or cotton ball onto the penis.
 Do not use soap or diaper wipes to clean the circumcision area.
 This could sting or irritate your baby's penis.
 Your baby's penis should heal in about 7 to 10 days.

 How do I clean my baby's ears and nose?

 - Use a wet washcloth or cotton ball to clean the outer part of your baby's ears.
 Earwax helps keep your baby's ears clean and healthy.
 Do not put cotton swabs into your baby's ears.
-These can hurt his ears and push wax further into the ear canal.
+These can hurt his or her ears and push wax further into the ear canal.
 Earwax should come out of your baby's ear on its own.
 Talk to your baby's healthcare provider if you think your baby has too much earwax.

 What should I do when my baby cries?